Introduction

 Account Trie

-The account structure in rWASM is designed to be as simple as possible, containing only the most essential fields.
-It's fully compatible with an original Ethereum account structure.
+The account structure in rWASM-oriented execution is designed to be as simple as possible, containing only the most essential fields.
+It is aligned with Ethereum account fundamentals, while Fluent can apply additional runtime metadata/routing semantics where needed.

 #![allow(unused)]